Antonio Oseguera Cervantes: Early life and career

 Antonio Oseguera Cervantes was born on 20 August 1958, in Aguililla, Michoacán, Mexico.
 He uses another formal name, Joel Mora Garibay, and often goes by his alias "Tony Montana".
 He reportedly has five brothers: Nemesio, Juan, Miguel, Marín, and Abraham.
 His criminal background dates back to the 1990s.
 In 1996, Oseguera Cervantes was arrested for heroin charges in the U.S. and deported to Mexico, where he renewed his drug trafficking activities.
 Several of his siblings were also accused of heroin distribution or other crimes in the U.S. that decade.
 In 2001, Oseguera Cervantes was released from a prison in Mississippi after being convicted for property damage.
 (Note: One source confused this date with 18 July 2008.)

-His brother Nemesio (alias "El Mencho") is the leader of the Jalisco New Generation Cartel (CJNG) and one of Mexico's most-wanted drug lords.
+His brother Nemesio (alias "El Mencho") was the leader of the Jalisco New Generation Cartel (CJNG) and one of Mexico's most-wanted drug lords.
 Under his sibling, Oseguera Cervantes was responsible for supervising the buying and selling of firearms for the CJNG.
 He was also responsible for managing money laundering schemes and passing on information of law enforcement activities to the CJNG.
 According to Mexican security forces, he mostly coordinated the CJNG operations while based in the Guadalajara Metropolitan Area.

 On 27 October 2016, the United States Department of the Treasury sanctioned nine Mexican nationals, including Oseguera Cervantes, under the Foreign Narcotics Kingpin Designation Act (also known as the "Kingpin Act") for their alleged involvement in money laundering and/or international drug trafficking.
 They were accused of providing financial and material assistance to his brother Nemesio and his in-law Abigael González Valencia (alias "El Cuini"), the two leaders of the CJNG and Los Cuinis.
 (Note: Abigael González Valencia was arrested on 28 February 2015, in Puerto Vallarta, Jalisco.)
 As a result of this sanction, Oseguera Cervantes' assets in the U.S. were frozen and U.S. citizens were prohibited from carrying out transactions with him; the other individuals sanctioned were Julio Alberto Castillo Rodríguez; González Valencia clan members Arnulfo, Édgar Edén, Marisa Ivette, Noemi, and Elvis; businessman Fabián Felipe Vera López and attorney María Teresa Quintana Navarro.